n4ru/FakeSlice/README.md

 ## Run

 Running the application with the argument `on` will turn the FakeSlice "on" - which will disable charging and run off your Power Bank.
 Running the application with the argument `off` will turn the FakeSlice "off" and charge the internal battery.
 Running the application without any commandline arguments will toggle your setting when launched.
-This should allow you to use FakeSlice in your scripts with ease, and without any arguments FakeSlice works great when bound to a hotkey (ike `Fn + F12`) using Lenovo Vantage.
+This should allow you to use FakeSlice in your scripts with ease, and without any arguments FakeSlice works great when bound to a hotkey (like `Fn + F12`) using Lenovo Vantage.

 ### Credits to [Ciastix](https://github.com/Ciastex) for helping expose Lenovo's proprietary interface.